-OFFICE OF CHIEF ACCOUNTABILITY OFFICER Summary of State Board of Education Agenda Items Consent Agenda August 15, 2019
+OFFICE OF CHIEF ACADEMIC OFFICER Summary of State Board of Education Agenda Items Consent Agenda October 10, 2019

-OFFICE OF ACCREDITATION OFFICE OF SECONDARY EDUCATION
+OFFICE OF SECONDARY EDUCATION

-C. Approval to begin the Administrative Procedures Act process: To establish State Guidelines for the Mississippi Seal of Biliteracy
+D. Approval to establish State Guidelines for the Mississippi Seal of Biliteracy (Has cleared the Administrative Procedures Act process with public comment)

 Background Information: The purpose of these guidelines is to set minimum standards for Local Education Agencies (LEAs) that opt to offer a seal of biliteracy recognizing students who have attained proficiency in one or more world languages and English by high school graduation.
 The guidelines may be updated yearly based on revisions to national guidance and available assessments.
-As the guidelines are revised and approved by the SBE, the modifications will be disseminated to the appropriate individuals in the educational community.
-An upto-date copy of the guidelines shall be kept on file at the MDE.
+As the guidelines are revised and approved by the State Board of Education, the modifications will be disseminated to the appropriate individuals in the educational community.
+An up-to-date copy of the guidelines shall be kept on file at the Mississippi Department of Education.

-The Commission on School Accreditation voted unanimously in favor of the establishment of Rule 28.8 - Seal of Biliteracy, for inclusion in the Mississippi State Board of Education Policy Manual and the Guidelines for the Mississippi Seal of Biliteracy at its regularly scheduled meeting on Thursday, August 1, 2019.
+The Commission on School Accreditation (CSA) met on Thursday, August 1, 2019 and considered the establishment of Rule 28.8 - Seal of Biliteracy, for inclusion in the Mississippi State Board of Education Policy Manual.